pmnatural/Carpentries/respuesta_a_ incidentes.md

 * Pídele al informante que reporte el incidente a través del [Formulario de Reporte de incidentes de Código de Conducta] [formulario-de-reporte].
 Si prefieren que seas tú mismo quien complete el informe, hazlo con su ayuda.
 * Informa al organizador del taller que hubo un incidente y que se envió un informe a través del [Formulario de Reporte de incidentes] [formulario-de-reporte].
 Si el incidente involucra al organizador del taller, informa el incidente directamente al Comité del Código de conducta a través del formulario de reporte del incidente.

-**Online Events and Communications Channels Checklist (Teaching Demonstrations, Community Discussions, Carpentries Instructor Training, Slack Channels, TopicBox)**
-* Inform the event host/meeting facilitator that there was an issue and send a report via the [incident report form][reporting-form].
-* If the incident involves the event host/meeting facilitator, please complete the [incident report form][reporting-form] and rest assured that confidentiality and your experience in our community is our first priority.

-If a community member has violated the CoC via an online event, the CoC committee can enact a short-term [Termed Suspension](termed-suspension.html), and the reportee’s privileges to all Carpentries communication channels could be suspended until the Code of Conduct Committee has concluded their investigation of the reported incident.

-Individuals reported often get upset, defensive, or deny the report.
-Allow them to give any additional details about the incident.
-However, remember:

-- It does not matter if they did not intend to hurt anyone; their behaviour still impacted participants negatively.
-- It is not your job to reassure or forgive them.
-- Do not allow the reported person to make an apology to the reporter or impacted person.
-Often an apology centers the reported person’s feelings and not the person who was impacted.
-You may accept their apology and offer to pass it on, but you’re not required to if you think it would negatively impact the reporter.

 **Lista de Verificación para Canales de Comunicación y Eventos En Línea (demostraciones de enseñanza, discusiones de la comunidad, capacitación de instructores de Carpentries , Canales de Slack, TopicBox)**
 * Informa al organizador del evento/facilitador de la reunión que hubo un problema y envía un informe a través del [Formulario de Reporte de incidentes] [formulario-de-reporte].
 * Si el incidente involucra al organizador del evento/facilitador de la reunión, completa el [Formulario de Reporte de incidentes] [formulario-de-reporte] y teniendo la seguridad de que nuestra prioridad es la confidencialidad y tu experiencia en nuestra comunidad.